Do you feel like everything in your life is chaotic and spiraling out of your control?

 The only thing that you should say is, “I am holding myself back“.

 Why?
-Because bad breaks at jobs and sulking about girlfriends and drinking to oblivion because of death — these are holding you back from living the life that you want, from living in general, and from being happy.
-They surely aren’t going to help you.
-So it’s time to lose those thoughts.
+Because bad breaks at jobs and sulking about girlfriends and drinking to oblivion because of death and loss — these are holding you back from living the life that you want.
+From living in general.
+From being happy.
+And from honoring those whose life was cut short.

-You are holding yourself from an opportunity for the biggest growth and achievement in your life.
+You are holding back yourself from an opportunity for the biggest growth and achievement in your life.

 So look in the mirror.